 - For some added Playing to the Fetishes, Trent Reznor of Nine Inch Nails is not immune.

 - Yoshiki Hayashi's "White Poem," either PV or live.
 BDSM is involved, to an extreme degree in the PV (suspension hooks and whips) and to a lesser but real degree in the live.

 - Morrissey's "November Spawned A Monster". a pretty odd choice because the actual song is about the plight of a disabled woman, and midway through the song an actress, apparently portraying said woman, starts letting out terrifying unintelligible cries.
 This makes sense if you're paying attention to the lyrics, but if you're too busy watching Morrissey suggestively writhe around rock formations in a desert while wearing tight pants and a mesh v-neck shirt, it just seems inexplicable.
-When the video appeared on Beavis And Butthead, Beavis commented "quit whining, go out and get a job and some good clothes... and another thing, stay away from old rocks!"
+When the video appeared on Beavis And Butthead, Beavis told Morrissey to "quit whining, go out and get a job and some good clothes... and another thing, stay away from those rocks!"

 - Olivia Newton-John plays with the trope in "Physical", by replacing it with Three Minutes Of Flexing instead: her video is set in a gym, in which she and some fat guys work out, the latter being transformed into some Grade-A beefcake for the final chorus.
 Still lots of bodily contortions and skin, but at least there's a pretense of plot.

-- Take That! had a fair bit of that in their 90s videos.
+- Take That had a fair bit of that in their 90s videos.

 - The R&B group H-Town, whom more or less danced like male strippers.